front-end-foundations/FlexNav/README.md

 - we have limited search engine optimization (SEO)
 - our site will not work without JavaScript

 The problems with what we've built might be termed _maintaining state_ and _routing_.
 If you refresh the browser while you are on the Reviews tab the page reinitializes to show the Cuisines tab and content.
+We will fix this shortly.

 ### Event Delegation

-Instead of listening for clicks on each individual tab:
+Instead of listening for clicks on each individual tab, e.g.:

 ```js
 for (let i = 0; i < tabs.length; i++) {